1991–92 Orlando Magic season

-During the NBA All-Star weekend at the Orlando Arena in Orlando, Nick Anderson participated in the NBA Slam Dunk Contest.
-Following the season, Roberts was traded to the Los Angeles Clippers.
+During the NBA All-Star weekend at the Orlando Arena in Orlando, Anderson participated in the NBA Slam Dunk Contest.
+The Magic finished 13th in the NBA in home-game attendance, with an attendance of 621,191 at the Orlando Arena during the regular season.
+Following the season, Roberts was traded to the Los Angeles Clippers in a three-team trade, while Vincent was traded to the Milwaukee Bucks, and Reynolds, Smith and Acres were all released to free agency.